 The specifics of voting differ from category to category.
 So if you’re interested in, say, how the nominees for the documentary short subject category are chosen, perhaps dig into the Academy’s lengthy list of rules and regulations.
 In the case of the acting prizes, all members of the actors’ branch are able to select nominees after receiving reminder lists of the up to 10 performers that can be nominated from any given film.
 Active and life Academy members are then allowed to cast their ballots for the winners.

-It gets a little more complicated when you’re dealing with something like foreign language film.
-The potential nominees are first whittled down by the Phase I Foreign Language Film Award Committee, which votes on the eligible movies and then chooses its top six.
-A separate committee, the Foreign Language Film Award Executive Committee, then adds another three; those nine are the shortlist.
-After that, a Phase II Foreign Language Film Award Committee votes on which will be the five nominees.
+It gets a little more complicated when you’re dealing with something like the international film category (previously known as best foreign language film).
+The potential nominees are first whittled down by that Phase I Award Committee, which votes on the eligible movies and then chooses its top six.
+A separate committee, the Best International Feature Film Award Executive Committee, then adds another three; those nine are the shortlist.
+After that, a Phase II Best International Feature Film Award Committee votes on which will be the five nominees.
 If you’re lucky enough to be a member, you have to do your homework before being allowed to vote on the winner and watch all of the nominees.

 Here is every award handed out during the annual Oscars ceremony:

 - Performance by an actor in a leading role